Sutimlimab: Legal status

-On 15 September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Enjaymo, intended for the treatment of hemolytic anemia in adults with cold agglutinin disease (CAD).
+In September 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Enjaymo, intended for the treatment of hemolytic anemia in adults with cold agglutinin disease (CAD).
 The applicant for this medicinal product is Genzyme Europe BV.
 Sutimlimab was approved for medical use in the European Union in November 2022.

 Names

 Sutimlimab is the International nonproprietary name (INN).